playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-fundamentals/posts/ffg-fundamentals-side-effects/index.md

 This is because `effect` is executing before the component has written the updated values to the DOM.
 This means that instead of reading `1000`, it's reading `100` and then drawing _that_ value.

-Once we migrate this to an `afterRenderEffect`, which runs _after_ the component has updated the DOM so that `el` is defined when we read the value, it works as-expected:
+Once we migrate this to an `afterRenderEffect`, which runs _after_ the app has updated the DOM so that `el` is defined when we read the value, it works as-expected:

 ```angular-ts
 import {afterRenderEffect} from "@angular/core";